maneerat-wong/maneerat_repo/README.md

 # About me
-My name is Maneerat (She,Her).
+My name is Maneerat Wongjaroenporn (She,Her).
 I'm studying MISM-16 months program in Heinz College.
 I did my bachelor degree in engineering.
 Prior my master degree, I worked full-time in the consulting firm for both private and government sectors for almost 2 years.

 Here are a few interesting things about me....